 Bonds are generally long-term investment vehicles.
 They take several years to mature, and they earn interest during each year the investor holds onto them.
-Many bonds pay interest to investors twice a year, or on a semi-annual basis.
+Many bonds pay interest to investors twice a year, or on a semiannual basis.
 Investors can calculate the rate of return on these bonds, also known as the bond yield, which tells them how much money they are likely to earn if they purchase the bond and keep it until it matures.
 Over the time you own a bond, you may often wonder how much you're earning on your bond.
 Fortunately, there are calculations you can perform that will help you determine your bond yield on an ongoing basis.

 Multiply the years to maturity by two to get the number of compounding periods remaining until the bond reaches maturity.
 For example, if the bond will reach maturity in four years, there are eight compounding periods left before the bond matures.